Comprehensive Guide to Ski Resorts in Michigan

 Skiing & Snowboarding in Southwest Michigan

 If you do not have your own gear, no need to worry, Bittersweet has a full rental fleet with skis, snowboards and helmets.
 Ski families in the area take note of Bittersweet’s family season ski passes.
-Whether your a family of two or four, Bittersweet has some great season packages to make sure you get out and enjoy the slopes in an affordable manor.
+Whether you’re a family of two or four, Bittersweet has some great season packages to make sure you get out and enjoy the slopes in an affordable manner.

 Skiing & Snowboarding in Southeast Michigan

 Often overlooked by many in the state, you don’t have to go very far to enjoy some great skiing and snowboarding in the southeast portion of Michigan.
 Whether you’re a weekend warrior looking to get some mileage on your skis mid-week before heading north, or you’re in town looking for some winter adventure, a few ski areas are sure to deliver.

 Located off of M-59 just west of Waterford Township is Alpine Valley.
 Home hill of 2018 Team U.S.A.
 Snowboarder, Kyle Mack, Alpine Valley has some of the most scenic views in the area.
 With 25 runs and 4 terrain parks, Alpine Valley is one of the largest ski areas in southern Michigan.
 Rentals are available for skiers and snowboarders, making Alpine a perfect spot for those in the area not looking to own a bunch of equipment.
 Lift ticket options range from full-day passes to evening only, making this a perfect spot for after work.

 The closest resort to Detroit, Pine Knob offers various slopes and trails as well as three terrain parks and ski lessons for beginners.